 Early Stage Idea Feedback allows potential participants in the New Venture Competition to receive guidance on their business plans.
 This is a great opportunity to get feedback on your startup idea from VCs/entrepreneurs in your space.

-Applicants should send a pdf file consisting of a cover sheet and an overview of your business idea (in memo form, not powerpoint) to the Rock Center no later than December 11, 2013 to qualify for the second round of Early-Stage Feedback.
-You should expect to receive an email with feedback from an investor or entrepreneur in your industry by mid January 2014.
+Applicants should send a pdf file consisting of a cover sheet and an overview of your business idea (in memo form, not powerpoint) to the Rock Center no later than December 11, 2014 to qualify for Early-Stage Feedback.
+You should expect to receive an email with feedback from an investor or entrepreneur in your industry by mid January 2015.
 Please note, Early-Stage Feedback investors or entrepreneurs may choose to provide feedback anonymously.

 - Name your pdf file with your full name and the word feedback: firstname.lastname.feedback.pdf.